tytydraco/yessleep/out/An_Addict_No_Less.md

 Two years ago, Jared ate his own pinky finger.
 Things went downhill from there.

 I had known Jared since middle school.
-He was gifted in many ways - a smart, athletic and helpful guy with a good head on his shoulders.
 We spent a lot of time together as teenagers, as we were both on the high school football team.
-He became a radiographer after graduation, doing advanced medical imaging such as x-rays and MRI scans in hospitals, before he got bored and quit out of the blue.
-Then he taught himself computer science and got a software engineering job.
+He had a good head on his shoulders, and became a radiographer after graduation, doing advanced medical imaging such as x-rays and MRI scans in hospitals.
+Then he quit out of the blue, and got a software engineering job.

 We moved to different states for work after graduating.
 Jared and I spoke over the phone most weekends, but then his job became busier, so we lost touch for a while.